-- 159. In cases where the Commissioner upholds a complaint, the Commissioner makes recommendations to the Conduct Committee on any sanction that should be applied.
-These recommendations are included in her reports.
-The options available to the Commissioner include: - no action or sanction is appropriate. - no further action is appropriate because both parties have come to their own resolution through mediation or otherwise and this resolution has been agreed by the Commissioner. - the Conduct Committee should require the member to take action to regularise the position (for example a letter of apology or training) where this has not been agreed as remedial action. - the Conduct Committee should require the member to make a personal statement of apology in the House. - the Conduct Committee should recommend to the House that the member be suspended from the House.
+- 187. There is a range of sanctions which can be imposed upon members who breach the Code of Conduct, the purposes of which may include: - (a) deterrence: discouraging others from breaching the rules; - (b) protection: keeping staff and the public safe, e.g. through suspension; - (c) punishment: visibly punishing those who breach the rules; - (d) reparation: overtly making amends to those affected by a breach; and - (e) rehabilitation: ensuring that those found in breach reform their behaviour so that they can continue as active participants. - 188.
+In cases where the Commissioner upholds a complaint, the Commissioner makes recommendations to the Conduct Committee on any sanction that should be applied.
+These recommendations are included in their reports.
+The options available to the Commissioner are as follows: - the Conduct Committee should require the member to take action to regularise the position where this has not been agreed as remedial action. - the Conduct Committee should recommend to the House that the member be denied access to specific facilities or services of the House.
+This may include services that support parliamentary activity.
+This sanction can be applied for any period of time and may be applied in addition to a sanction of suspension. - the Conduct Committee should recommend to the House that the member be removed from membership of select committees. - the Conduct Committee should recommend to the House that the member be denied access to the system of financial support for members.
+This sanction can be applied for any period of time and may be applied in addition to a sanction of suspension. - the Conduct Committee should recommend to the House that the member be suspended from the House.
 If the conduct concerned occurred on or after 26 June 2015, or if it occurred before 26 June 2015 but was not public knowledge before then, the suspension may be for any specified period of time.
-If the conduct occurred before 26 June 2015 and was public knowledge before then, the suspension may be for a specified period of time not longer than the remainder of the current Parliament. - the Conduct Committee should recommend to the House that the member be denied access for a specified period of time to the system of financial support for members and/or denied access for a specified period to the facilities and services of the House, including services closely related to parliamentary proceedings and membership of select committees.
-These sanctions can be applied for any period of time and may be applied in addition to a sanction of suspension. - the Conduct Committee should recommend to the House that the member be expelled from the House.
-This recommended sanction is available if the conduct concerned occurred on or after 26 June 2015, or if it occurred before 26 June 2015 but was not public knowledge before then. - 160.
-In deciding upon the sanction to recommend and in particular whether in respect of conduct occurring before 26 June 2015 to recommend suspension for a particular period longer than the remainder of the current Parliament or, more severe still, expulsion, the Commissioner should bear in mind the retrospective effect of the House of Lords (Expulsion and Suspension) Act 2015 and that, the longer ago the conduct occurred, the more certain the Commissioner should be of the need for such a sanction before recommending it.
+If the conduct occurred before 26 June 2015 and was public knowledge before then, the suspension may be for a specified period of time not longer than the remainder of the current Parliament.

+- the Conduct Committee should recommend to the House that the member be expelled from the House.
+This recommended sanction is available if the conduct concerned occurred on or after 26 June 2015, or if it occurred before 26 June 2015 but was not public knowledge before then. - 189.
+In deciding upon the sanction to recommend and in particular whether in respect of conduct occurring before 26 June 2015 to recommend suspension for a particular period longer than the remainder of the current Parliament or, more severe still, expulsion, the Commissioner should bear in mind the retrospective effect of the House of Lords (Expulsion and Suspension) Act 2015 and that, the longer ago the conduct occurred, the more certain the Commissioner should be of the need for such a sanction before recommending it. - 190.
+The appropriate sanction in each case will be assessed by reference to all the circumstances surrounding the offence, including the state of mind and the degree of fault involved in its commission.
+In cases of bullying, harassment and sexual misconduct, the assessment will include the effect of the breach on the complainant(s).
+Account will be taken of any factors aggravating the offence (for example, any racism, homo- or transphobia or other hate-speech element) as well as any factors mitigating it (including whether the offence was out of character and/or took place in exceptional personal circumstances, and insightfulness).